Banking Double Signatures

 You can get 4 customers registered so that 2 can be out of town. say customers T,S,P,VP

-Suggested transaction strategy online.
+Suggested transaction strategy online with separate computer sessions.

 It comes up as a pending transaction on P's screen.